 As you have read before, the dermis contains collagen.
-As you get older, the collagen content decreases and then it can be useful to supplement this with your diet.
-If you eat animal products, bone broth is a nice skin booster.
-Bone broth is high in collagen and chondroitin.
-This nutrient is a wonderful way to support your skin.
-But the skin of the chicken or salmon also contains collagen.
+As you get older, the level of collagen decreases and it may be useful to supplement this with your diet.
+If you eat animal products, bone broth is a great skin booster.
+Bone broth contains a lot of collagen and chondroitin.
+This food is a wonderful way to support your skin.
+But the skin of the chicken or salmon also contain collagen.
 In addition to your skin, your intestines, joints, tendons and all your connective tissue also benefit from this.
 There is no vegetable collagen.
 When you eat vegan, it is best to eat plant-based foods that contain a lot of vitamin C and stimulate collagen production in your body.
 You can read more about this below.

 Vitamin C and A

 Fruit and vegetables contain all kinds of substances that support the skin.
 Take vitamin C for example.
 This vitamin promotes the production of collagen in your body.
-Kale, oranges, bell peppers all contain a lot of vitamin C. Beta-carotene or carotenoids are also found in many fruits and vegetables and are also called provitamin A. These substances can be converted into vitamin A in your body.
-Think of pumpkin, sweet potato, carrot, tomato, mango, but vegetables with other colors also contain carotenoids.
-Vitamin A can also be found in animal products such as eggs and liverwurst.
+Kale, oranges, and peppers all contain a lot of vitamin C. Beta-carotene or carotenoids are also commonly found in vegetables and fruit and are also called provitamin A. These substances can be converted into vitamin A in your body.
+Think of pumpkin, sweet potato, carrot, tomato, mango, but also vegetables of other colors contain carotenoids.
+Vitamin A can also be found in animal products such as eggs and liver sausage.
 Vitamin A is necessary for cell division and plays a role in preventing or improving eczema, psoriasis and acne.
 Some supplements also contain vitamin A, but be careful with this as too much vitamin A can be harmful.

 Zinc and proteins

-Fish, crustaceans and shellfish are good zinc suppliers.
+Fish, shellfish and crustaceans are good suppliers of zinc.
 Zinc is an important trace element that helps your skin to recover, it plays a role in cell renewal.
-It is an anti-oxidant that protects your cells.
+It is an antioxidant that protects your cells.
 A zinc deficiency can be related to pimples or acne, for example.
 Zinc contributes to the formation of stomach acid and that is important, because good digestion ensures good absorption and so all the important substances you eat also arrive at the places where you need them.
-In addition, fish naturally contains proteins and your body needs this to carry out repair work, including in the skin.
-Of course, in addition to fish, there are also other animal foods that contain proteins such as meat, eggs and dairy.
+In addition, fish naturally contains proteins and your body needs these to carry out repair work, including in the skin.
+Of course, in addition to fish, there are also other animal foods that contain proteins, such as meat, eggs and dairy.
 These also contain the important protein lysine for your skin.
-Lysine helps with a cold sore, but also with the production of collagen.
-If you prefer to eat more vegetable proteins, choose nuts, seeds, kernels, lentils, beans and legumes.
+Lysine helps with cold sores, but also with the production of collagen.
+If you prefer to eat more plant-based proteins, choose nuts, seeds, kernels, lentils, beans and legumes.
 Pay attention to your lysine intake, because this is less common in plant-based foods.

 Sulfur-rich food; MSM

 B vitamins are very important for healthy skin.
 There are various types of B vitamins.
 They are water soluble and work together.
 Deficiencies of one or more B vitamins can lead to acne, eczema, rough skin, premature wrinkle formation, flaky skin around the nose, mouth and eyes.
-It is therefore advisable to get enough of these b vitamins.
-Some b vitamins are produced in healthy intestines.
-Here too we see the relationship with your digestive system.
-Which foods provide us with these important B vitamins.
-Meat, fish and shellfish, poultry, eggs, dairy products, legumes, leafy vegetables, seeds, among others, provide us with many b vitamins.
-Folic acid, also known as folate or b11, is mainly found in green leafy vegetables such as spinach, endive and romaine lettuce.
+It is therefore advisable to get enough of these B vitamins.
+Some B vitamins are produced in healthy intestines.
+Here too we see the relationship with your digestion.
+What foods provide us with these important B vitamins.
+Meat, fish and shellfish, poultry, eggs, dairy products, legumes, leafy vegetables and seeds, among others, provide us with many B vitamins.
+Folic acid, also called folate or B11, is mainly found in green leafy vegetables such as spinach, endive and romaine lettuce.
 But also in legumes, but not everyone can tolerate them equally well.
-Steam or stir-fry your vegetables briefly, so that as much folic acid and other vitamins as possible are retained.
-B12 is mainly found in animal products such as fish, eggs, chicken.
+Steam or stir-fry your vegetables briefly to retain as much folic acid and other vitamins as possible.
+B12 is mainly found in animal products, such as fish, eggs and chicken.
 These animal products also contain other b vitamins, including: B2, b5, b8.
 If you eat mainly plant-based, it may be advisable to use a good B12 supplement.

 Oily fish contains omega 3 and this fatty acid is very important for healthy skin.
-The smaller the fish, the less polluted it is, think of sardines and herring.
+The smaller the fish, the less polluted it is, such as sardines and herring.
 But salmon and mackerel also provide omega 3.
 Omega 3 fats help your skin to stay hydrated, it ensures thicker and supple skin.
-It also helps to inhibit inflammation, for example in acne, redness or psoriasis.
+It also helps to inhibit inflammation, for example with acne, redness or psoriasis.
 In addition to omega 3, fish also contains vitamin E, which protects against free radicals and inflammation.
 Sesame oil and avocado also provide vitamin E. Fish also contains zinc and proteins, which you have already read about above.
-If you prefer vegetable omega 3 fatty acids, think of algae oil or walnuts.
-Chia seeds contain ALA, a fatty acid that can be converted by the body into omega-3 fatty acid, but this conversion does not seem to be very easy for everyone.
+If you prefer vegetable omega 3 fatty acids, consider algae oil or walnuts.
+Chia seeds contain ALA, a fatty acid that can be converted by the body into omega-3 fatty acids, but this conversion does not seem to be very easy for everyone.
 So this is an indirect, but not always efficient way to improve your fatty acid status.

 If you suffer from acne, rosacea or eczema, the above foods are definitely recommended, but also consider anti-inflammatory herbs such as turmeric, ginger and Mediterranean herbs in your diet, such as basil, oregano and thyme.

-Everyone knows that drinking enough water is important for your skin.
-This way you can properly dispose of your waste and hydrate your body and skin.
+Everyone knows that drinking enough is important for your skin.
+This way you can properly remove your waste products and hydrate your body and skin.
 Water is very healthy, preferably as pure as possible.
 But herbal teas are also very suitable.
-Think ginger, turmeric, peppermint, chamomile.
+Think of ginger, turmeric, peppermint, chamomile.
 Vary as much as possible.
 Drink at least 6-8 large glasses of water or herbal tea per day.
-Do not exaggerate, because if you structurally drink too much water, it is not healthy and you can also lose minerals.
+Don't overdo it, because if you consistently drink too much water, it is not healthy and you can also lose minerals.

-It is impossible to be complete in an article about nutrition and the skin and the prevention or remedy of skin problems.
-Do you want to work on your nutrition, digestion, or improve your skin from the inside out?
-Please feel free to contact Marian Witte of NatuurVitaal.
+It is impossible to be complete in one article about nutrition and the skin and how to prevent or remedy skin problems.
+Do you want to work on your nutrition, digestion, or improve your skin from within?
+Please feel free to contact Marian Witte from NatuurVitaal.
 She will be happy to help you with a personal plan of action.
 Read more about her and her approach here .